prg-160-3485/stepping-into-javascript/README.md

 - removed previous code and added break and continue
 - continue lets the loop keep going until it hits break

+practical example using loops
+- removed previous code in test.js and added loop
+- changed links in index.html file from 1-6 to 0-5